 - 1423 Moore

-Along with percussionist, Neeraj Mehta, he is currently one half of the chamber duo, PERCUNOVA.
+Along with percussionist Neeraj Mehta, he is currently one half of the chamber duo PERCUNOVA.
 The duo gave its international concert debut in July 2014 at the Thailand Brass and Percussion Conference in Bangkok, Thailand, followed by a concert/clinic tour of India.
-The duo’s current work is focused on concertizing and developing a body of new repertoire, which stands at the nexus of contemporary chamber percussion music and Afro-Cuban percussion traditions.
+The duo’s current work is focused on concertizing and developing a body of new repertoire that stands at the nexus of contemporary chamber percussion music and Afro-Cuban percussion traditions.

 Ovalle has performed with the Sarasota Opera, Detroit Symphony Orchestra, Fort Wayne Philharmonic, Brass Band of Battle Creek, New Music Detroit, and the Detroit Chamber Winds.
-As a drumset and world percussion artist, he has shared the stage with artists such as Jon Hendricks, Vic Juris, Roland Vazquez, Ann Hampton Callaway, David Hazeltine, Phil Markowitz, Harold Danko, Stephanie Nakassian, Gunnar Mossblad, Tim Whalen, and currently leads his own Afro-Cuban trio/quartet featuring him as a drummer and composer.
+As a drumset and world percussion artist, he has shared the stage with artists such as Jon Hendricks, Vic Juris, Roland Vazquez, Ann Hampton Callaway, David Hazeltine, Phil Markowitz, Harold Danko, Stephanie Nakassian, Gunnar Mossblad, and Tim Whalen.
+He currently leads his own Afro-Cuban trio/quartet featuring him as a drummer and composer.

-Born in Mexico City, Ovalle grew up in Houston, TX and is a graduate of the U-M where his former teachers included Michael Udow, Julie Spencer, Salvatore Rabbio, Gerald Cleaver, Michael Gould, as well as additional studies with vibraphonist Ted Piltzecker.
+Born in Mexico City, Ovalle grew up in Houston, TX and is a graduate of the U-M where his former teachers included Michael Udow, Julie Spencer, Salvatore Rabbio, Gerald Cleaver, and Michael Gould.
+He completed additional studies with vibraphonist Ted Piltzecker.

-Ovalle has previously served as the director of Percussion Studies at the University of Toledo and as the director of Percussion at the Plymouth Canton Educational Park and is a proud artist/endorser with Pearl/Adams, Zildjian, Remo, and Innovative Percussion.
+Ovalle has previously served as the director of percussion studies at the University of Toledo and as the director of percussion at the Plymouth Canton Educational Park.
+He is a proud artist/endorser with Pearl/Adams, Zildjian, Remo, and Innovative Percussion.